 If an incident occurs, the campus will carry out its recovery programs, both short-term and long-term.

 - Short-term recovery seeks to restore vital services to the University and provides for basic campus needs

 - Long-term recovery focuses on restoration of the University to its normal state

-- Examples of recovery programs may include temporary housing, restoration of University services, debris removal, provision of student health services, and reconstruction of damaged roads and facilities.
+The recovery process includes assistance to campus departments.
+Examples of recovery programs may include temporary housing, and restoration of University services, debris removal, student health services, and reconstruction of damaged roads and facilities.